Growli

 Is sugar palm toxic to cats?

 No — sugar palm is listed by the ASPCA as non-toxic to cats.
 It is a sensible choice for a home with a cat; a curious nibble will not poison them, though no plant is meant to be eaten.
-Arenga pinnata is a true palm in the Arecaceae family, which the ASPCA classifies as non-toxic to dogs and cats.
-Note that the fruit pulp contains oxalic acid crystals that can cause mouth irritation in humans if eaten raw; pets chewing on fruit may experience similar mild irritation, though the plant is not ASPCA-listed as toxic.
+Arenga pinnata is a true palm in the Arecaceae family, and the ASPCA lists several true palms as non-toxic to dogs and cats.
+Note that the fruit pulp contains oxalic acid crystals that can cause mouth irritation in humans if eaten raw; pets chewing on fruit may experience similar mild irritation, though the plant is not ASPCA-listed as toxic. ⚠️ The ASPCA does not list this species individually, so this reflects genus- and family-level inference rather than a direct listing — and our own records disagree across the genus.
+If your pet has eaten it, treat it as unverified and call your vet or the APCC on (888) 426-4435 in the US, or Animal PoisonLine on 01202 509 000 in the UK rather than relying on this page.
+Checked 2026-07-28.

 Is sugar palm safe for cats?